 Scaphycephaly is the most uncommon of the three.
 It describes a flattening on both sides of a child’s head, giving the overall impression of a long narrow head shape and is associated with an overly exaggerated neck line.

-Align Clinic is very proud to be working with Orthomerica; the world leaders in infant cranial remolding bands (CRO).
+Align Clinic is very proud to be working with Orthomerica; the world leaders in infant cranial remolding orthoses (CRO).
 Orthomerica has successfully treated over 100,000 babies across the world.
-They are the makers of the STARband Cranial Band, for which Orthomerica recently received FDA approval to fabricate using the ScanGogh II laser imager that we use here at Align Clinic.
-This scanner employs a Class I laser that has been proven to be harmless to eyes and skin and is no brighter than a common grocery store price gun.
+They are the makers of the STARband Cranial Band, for which Orthomerica recently received FDA approval to fabricate using the SmartSoc system.
 Emery J. Maloney, CO is a cranial specialist, and really enjoys working with the babies and parents.
 The first evaluation with him is free.
 He will take several key measurements and pictures, and answer whatever questions you may have.
 He will then communicate with your child's physician, as well as your Physical Therapist, regarding the course of treatment and the outcome.